brikis98/yevgeniy-brikman-homepage/_posts/2011-07-23-obsessed-with-lists-how-i-organize-my.md

 {% include figure.html path="blog/lists/evernote.gif" caption="Evernote" url="https://evernote.com/" %}

 An app specifically for taking notes.
 Has a nice web interface, iPhone app, and browser plugins.
-Very popular and well supported.
+Very popular and well-supported.

 #### Pros

-1. Custom-built for notes, so its faster than Google Docs for writing down quick thoughts
+1. Custom-built for notes, so it's faster than Google Docs for writing down quick thoughts
 1. Searchable
 1. Accessible on a wide variety of devices
 1. Easy to organize and collaborate

 #### Cons

-1. Still not as fast for note taking as pen and paper
+1. Still not as fast for note-taking as pen and paper
 1. Primarily built for notes, so you probably wouldn't want to use it for longer documents